tacree-bwba/odot-docs/btrs-docs.md

 - **endMeasure** – The end measure of the linear event based on the lrmType.
 For county measures, this is the end measure of a route within a county.
 For state, this is the state offset for the entire route traversal.
 - **measure** – The measure value for a point event.
 This can be either state or county depending on the lrmType.
 - **leaveInd** – Identifies that a geometric discontinuity is associated with the endMeasure.
 The type of discontinuity is identified by the **leaveReenterTypeCd.  ** This field has a Boolean type.
-- **reenterInd –** Identifies that a geometric discontinuity is associated with the beginMeasure.
-The type of discontinuity is identified by the **leaveReenterTypeCd.  ** This field has a Boolean type.
+- **reenterInd** – Identifies that a geometric discontinuity is associated with the beginMeasure.
+The type of discontinuity is identified by the **leaveReenterTypeCd**.
+This field has a Boolean type.
 - **leaveReenterTypeCd –** Identifies the type of leave/reenter when applicable.
 Possible values include the following:
   - COUNTY\_LINE – Route is leaving or reentering a county.
 In the case of a leave, this is only set if the route is going to eventually reenter the county.
   - PHYSICAL\_GAP – Identifies a physical discontinuity of the route.